EnriqueMoran/mandelbrot-set-gif-generator/README.md

 # mandelbrot-gif-generator
-Creates a gif of Mandelbrot set being zoomed to a specific given point. _PIL_ and _opencv_ and _numpy_ libraries are needed.
+Creates a gif of Mandelbrot set being zoomed to a specific given point. _PIL_, _opencv_ and _numpy_ libraries are needed.

 ![alt tag](/readme_images/gui_example_1.gif)